Get more money for your personal injury claim by knowing what kind of damages to include in your demand for compensation.

 Keep receipts for any purchases related to your injury and treatment, starting from the date of the accident.
 You can also estimate future out-of-pocket expenses, if applicable.

-4. Personal Property Damage
+Personal Property Damage

 Pain and Suffering

-This includes the real pain and severe discomfort endured at the time of the accident, and any future suffering caused by the injury and treatment.
+This category includes the real pain and severe discomfort endured at the time of the accident, and any future suffering caused by the injury and treatment.
 Pain and suffering depends on the type and duration of the injury.
 The more pain in the present and future, the higher the compensation.

 Loss of Enjoyment

 Compensation for loss of enjoyment depends on the value you can place on activities you’re unable to enjoy now and in the future.

 Loss of Consortium